AIBG-Vault/Serpent-Showdown/README.md

 1. Start the server
 2. Start the visuals (they connect automatically to the server on port 3000)
-3. Connect two clients using valid IDs from `players.json` (game starts automatically when both agents connect)
+3. Connect two agents using valid IDs from `players.json` (game starts automatically when both agents connect)
 4. Server shuts down automatically after the game ends

 ### Running the server